-The William Paterson College music department was a hub of 20th century musical activity for several reasons, and I became an active student composer during my years there and also at Stony Brook as a graduate student.
+The William Paterson College music department was a hub of 20th century musical activity for several reasons, and I became an active student composer during my years there and then at Stony Brook University as a graduate student.
 My compositions are for solo instruments, duos, a string quartet, percussion ensemble, and orchestra.
 Audio links and scores for a few of these pieces are located to the right, you can click links to listen and also read the score.
-I was fortunate to have some of my work accepted for publication by Music for Percussion Inc, and have also recently self-published a hard copy condensed score of my string quartet, available through amazon.com books.
+I have also recently completed and self-published a 'recomposition' of four Chopin Mazurkas for string quartet, available through amazon.com books.
 This piece is at the top of the list, the subsequent pieces are in chronological order beginning with the String Quartet composed in 1977 and performed the next year.

 - String Quartet in Two Movements - complete recording

 - The Maranda String Quartet (please excuse analog audio, this recording has historic value)

 In 1977 I composed a string quartet while studying with Jeffrey Kresky.
 In a surprising series of events the quartet was performed in April 1978 by the Maranda Quartet, on a chamber music concert that was part of the annual festival of contemporary music held each spring.

 I had distributed a few of my scores to faculty members the previous fall, and was honored when Ray Des Roches let me know that there was funding available for a performance.
 We found the Maranda Quartet through a connection with the Group for Contemporary Music in New York and engaged them; they would play the Webern Six Bagatelles for String Quartet along with my piece as part of a program of varied works by Kresky, Crumb, and Wuorinen.